AlexBth86/debug-todo-list-mvc-app/README.md

 Several "helpers" have been defined to facilitate the development of the application.
 <br/>Among others, it will allows you to get a "CSS selectors", manage an "Event Listeners" or find a element's parent with the given tag name more efficiency.

-- For get element(s) by CSS selector :
+- To get element(s) by CSS selector :

 ```
 window.qs = function (selector, scope) {